 This video walkthrough showcases a new feature I shipped as a PM.
 It helps businesses find good keywords to target with SEO.

-I planned out the steps, wrote the script, performed the voiceover, and recorded the screen capture.
+I planned out the flow, wrote the script, performed the voiceover, and recorded the screen capture.
 I was also responsible for the UX writing in the feature itself.